The Cycle: Frontier: Gameplay in early access

+The lore and setting of the game are similar to the full release described in #Gameplay.

 Development

 The initial development plans started shortly after Yager had finished working on Dreadnought.
 The Cycle: Frontier ended up being revealed at Gamescom 2018, eight months after.
 The goal was to combine the narrative with social dynamics.
 It was released into early access on the Epic Games Store in August 2019.

 The Steam release initially set for December 2020 was delayed to some time in early 2021 due to changes in development plans and being hindered by the COVID-19 pandemic.

 In June 2023, Yager released a statement that the servers for The Cycle: Frontier are scheduled to be sunset on September 27, 2023.
 Yager stated that continued support for the game was "unfortunately not financially viable", and that the game would not be playable offline or in private servers due to its "dedicated backend system, which doesn't allow keeping the game somewhat available after being shut down".

+Revival projects

+There are 2 active revival projects as of 2026, none of them are affiliated with Yager.
+Both projects have functioning game servers (to a varying degree), their games and community channels can be accessed completely for free via Discord: Re:Cycle works on The Cycle: Frontier (exctraction shooter), TC: Storm Runners works on The Cycle (battle royale).

 Reception

-The Cycle: Frontier received "mixed or average" reviews, according to review aggregator Metacritic.
+The Cycle: Frontier received "mixed or average" reviews, according to review aggregator platform Metacritic.
 This can also be reflected in the Steam Store Reviews.

 PC Gamer lamented its formulaic design, writing, "Without any kind of narrative hook or any kind of subversiveness at all, and little moment to moment reward, a list of unlocks can't possibly compel me to invest that kind of time."

 It gained popularity when played by Summit1g on Twitch.

 The game peaked at 40,854 active players in June 2022 which slowly averaged downwards over the course of its lifespan.